space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Word Meanings**: Understanding the meaning of words through their differences from other words.
 - **Literary Analysis**: Analyzing the symbolic elements of texts.
 - **Cultural Codes**: Exploring how cultural meanings are constructed and transmitted.
+- **Binary Oppositions**: Analyzing paired opposites like hot/cold or light/dark.
+- **Narrative Structures**: Examining the structure of stories and their components.
+- **Cultural Myths**: Understanding myths as systems of signs within a culture.
+- **Film Analysis**: Using structural semiotics to understand the visual language of films.
+- **Symbolic Anthropology**: Studying cultural symbols and their meanings.
+- **Architectural Symbols**: Analyzing buildings and structures as systems of signs.

 ### Chapter 18: Peircean Semiotics